 Austro-Fascism was a political movement modelled after Mussolini’s one in 1930’s Austria.

-It successfully gained power over the Austrian state, establishing single-party rule (meaning that no other political parties are allowed) in 1934.
+It successfully gained power over the Austrian state, establishing single-party rule (meaning that no other political parties are allowed) in 1934 and engaging in an indoctrination campaign within the nation.

 Austria had also faced catastrophe at the end of the First World War, with the country going from leading one of the largest empires in mainland Europe (the Austro-Hungarian Empire) to being just a tiny state in Germany’s shadow.